Zslez/ImageToPixelArt/README.md

 ## How to use

 Just copy the `main.py` file.
-If you want to use the same theme and font I used,download the [Tkinter Theme](#tkinter-theme-used) and the [font](#font-used), otherwise you can remove or comment out the following lines from `main.py`:
+If you want to use the same theme and font I used,download the [Tkinter Theme](#tkinter-theme-used) and the [Font](#font-used), otherwise you can remove or comment out the following lines from `main.py`:

 - to remove the **theme**:
   - from [57](https://github.com/Zslez/ImageToPixelArt/blob/master/main.py#L57) to [60](https://github.com/Zslez/ImageToPixelArt/blob/master/main.py#L60)